valiton/aws-assume-role/README.md

 # when package has been installed already previously the example can be shortened to this:
 env $(npx assume-role) aws s3 ls

+# when package has been installed globally:
+env $(assume-role) aws s3 ls
 ```

 ## Help